-Interrupt and redirect: If you pick up early that your child is starting the unwanted behaviour:
+Step 2: If you pick up early that your child is starting the unwanted behaviour: interrupt and redirect

-a.
-Try interrupting by redirecting your child to the desired action that you have been practising.
-You can only do this if the child has practised doing the right

-- behaviour earlier; you cannot teach the correct behaviour when the child is upset. - b.
-Keep ignoring the unwanted behaviour and help the child by giving prompts to show the desired behaviour - c.
-Give praise and rewards if the child makes an effort to show the desired behaviour
+- Try interrupting by redirecting your child to an activity of his interest (for example, a sensory activity) or to the desired action that you have been practising.
+You can only do this if the child has practised doing the right behaviour earlier; you cannot teach the correct behaviour when the child is upset. - 2.
+Keep ignoring the unwanted behaviour and help the child by giving prompts to show the desired behaviour - 3.
+Give praise and rewards if the child tries to show the desired behaviour